SklCandy420/SklCandy420/README.md

 - 🌱 I’m currently working as a Software Engineer

-- 📫 How to reach me **raza999syed@gmail.com**
+- 📫 Reach me through mail :- **raza999syed@gmail.com**

-- ⚡ Fun fact :- Code and Music🎵 are the reasons to live.
+- ⚡ Fun fact :- Music🎵 is the reasons to live.

 <br>